Best time to visit Switzerland

 The second peak happens in winter, from late December to February, especially around Christmas, New Year, and the peak of the ski season.
 Ski resorts are at their busiest and most expensive then.
 To dodge the crowds and get better rates, try visiting during the shoulder seasons—late spring (May to mid-June) or early fall (September to October).

 For more Switzerland travel tips, arm yourself with The Rough Guide to Switzerland.
 Not a fan of planning?
-Consider booking a hassle-free tailor-made trip to Switzerland, with customizable itineraries curated by local experts.
+Consider reservation a hassle-free tailor-made trip to Switzerland, with customizable itineraries curated by local experts.
 See our trip ideas gallery for inspiration.

 Dre Roelandt